kei0528/my-page-2022/public/posts/first-blog.md

 When I started creating this page, there were nearly no tutorials or guides for handling server-side rendering.
 Also, many libraries did not support the new version of Next.js.
 Now, two weeks after the release of Next.js 13, I found many good resources to learn about, and I can refactor the code with help of it.

 In this project, [Tailwind CSS](https://tailwindcss.com/) and [Sass](https://sass-lang.com/) are used to write styling, and [Redux](https://redux.js.org/) to store global states.
 I'm not a big fan of Redux and actually wanted to use other state management libraries like [Recoil](https://recoiljs.org/) or [Jotai](https://jotai.org/).
-However, these did not support Next.js 13's new page structure 😭
+However, these did not support Next.js 13's new page structure.

 Another thing that Next.js 13's new page structure - "App directory" does not support (yet) is API Routes.
 In order to create APIs, you have to create an "api" folder under the "pages" directory.
 There I created a function, that hosts all the blog data which is stored in "public" directory as markdown files.
 Also, the function to send mails is inside "api" folder.
 I really love API Routes feature and hope, that this keeps officially supported.

 OK, that's pretty much it about technical overview of my blog.
 I have still more ideas that I want to add.
-I will keep updated 🙂
+I will keep updated.

-\* You can find code in my [Github](https://github.com/kei0528/my-page-2022)😀
+\* You can find code in my [Github](https://github.com/kei0528/my-page-2022)